 Defending A Driving On A Suspended License Charge In Florida

-Pinellas County has specialized courts that deals strictly with traffic citations, DUIs and license suspension, like driving while license suspended issues.
-Attorneys Nicholas Dorsten and Rex Blake have more than 25 years of combined experience in prosecuting and defending these types of cases.
+Pinellas County court has specialized courts that deals strictly with traffic citations, DUIs and license suspension, like driving while license suspended issues.
+Attorney Nicholas Dorsten and Rex Blake have more than 25 years of combined experience in prosecuting and defending these types of cases.

 The good thing about that is they have handled hundreds of motions, and literally thousands of traffic citations throughout their career.
 This is the type of experience you need when looking for a Pinellas DWLSR defense attorney.
 As former prosecutors, they know what the state needs for a conviction and also how to best defend your charge.